 The pastoral residency program of Grace is an extension of our missions program and is focused on church planting, church replanting, and church revitalization efforts.
 While there will be exceptions, our goal is for everyone who completes a pastoral residency at Grace to move into a regional church planting, replanting, or revitalization effort in partnership with Grace.

 The purpose of our pastoral residency program is not to build and staff ministries within our own church.
 Rather, we seek to provide an opportunity for future pastors to reflect on the nature of the church and pastoral ministry as it relates to church planting and church revitalization.
 While interns will be involved in the ministry of Grace, we will not build or root our ministry on interns.

 Nothing fancy happens in the GBC pastoral residency program.
 We simply want to show regular day-to-day ministerial life and provide men who are aspiring to be involved in church planting, church revitalization, or traditional pastoral ministry the ecclesiological and pastoral grid for doing such a work.

-When an individual completes a GBC pastoral residency, our goal is for them to immediately be able to enter pastoral ministry (These efforts are to being during the final three months of the internship).
+When an individual completes a GBC pastoral residency, our goal is for them to immediately be able to enter pastoral ministry (These efforts are to begin during the final three months of the residency).

 We are especially focusing this pastoral residency on the cause of revitalization.
 There are dozens of churches in our area who are struggling and on the verge of closing their doors forever.
 These churches have decreased in both numbers and influence.
 Many of them have lost their witness of the gospel and are no longer making an impact for eternity.
 We desire to place gospel-focused men in these churches and provide them with the ongoing support they need to lead these churches to experience revitalization.